ODIM-Project/ODIM/README.md

    go build -ldflags "-s -w" -o odim-vault odim-vault.go
    ```

-2. Enter a random string in a file called odimVaultKeyFile and save it.
+3. Enter a random string in a file called `odimVaultKeyFile` and save it.

     ```
     vi odimVaultKeyFile
     ```

     The entered string acts as the odim-vault crypto key.
 It is required for encrypting and decrypting the local user password of the Kubernetes cluster nodes.

+    > NOTE: Do not add special characters in the string.

 3. Encode the entered odim-vault crypto key: